gdh1995/vimium-c/README.md

   Currently, no effective ways have been found (up to Chrome 59).
 8. On sandboxed pages without an `allow-scripts` permission in their CSP, HUD will always be visible in order to solve some issues on Chrome.
+9. Chrome 64 will clean its console logs if only Vomnibar is opened, and there's nothing we can do for it.

 1.64.1:
 * global shortcuts support count prefix and custom options